WG-SpaceCoder/AutoTrimps/README.md

 <b>Recent changes:</b>

+2/26/2016
+- autoStorage will now check storage against jestimp gains in maps and buy enough storage for them.

 2/25/2016 update 2
 - autoMaps status will now show how close you are to meeting a void map difficulty check, in %
 - autoMaps status will now show how many more void maps it has to run while running them